 Pretty much you can get through most South Indian festivals if you can get payasam done.
-Mostly this, when made at home, turns out to be in white colour.
-Of course, it has rice, milk and sugar, you don’t expect anything different from it, Do You?
+Mostly these payasams have rice, milk and sugar or jaggery in them, you don’t expect anything different from it, Do You?

-If you can get a pink tainted temple paal payasam done, then you rise above the clouds.
-That too, if it gets closer to the taste test, “bhale beesh,” you are the best in the family till that round of festivals finishes.
+If you can get a pink temple paal payasam done, then you rise above the crowd in the hierarchy of better cooks!
+That too, if it gets closer to the taste test review, “bhale beesh,” you are the best in the family till that round of festivals finishes.

 It is quite clear that the pink colour is what attracts most of us towards it.
 This is achieved without any added colour but with the gentle simmering of the milk and traditional varieties of red rice indigenous to these regions.
 The taste, therefore, of the slow-cooked recipe is also a reason for the ambrosia feel to this temple paal payasam.

 Here are a few similar recipes